hawkinx/shared/rds-snapshot-cronjob/RDS_snapshot_CronJob.md

 `boto3` is the AWS Python library and `datetime` is a standard Python library.

-The container image that I use as a base is `python:3.11-slim-bullseye`, an official Python image for Debian 11 Bullseye.
+The container image that I use as a base is Amazon's latest image for Amazon Linux 2 [amazonlinux/amazonlinux](https://gallery.ecr.aws/amazonlinux/amazonlinux).
+It is quite a bit (3x) larger than the official Python image, but the ECR vulnerability scan warns about one high level vulnerability and a number of lower level vulnerabilities for the Python image while the image built using Amazon Linux shows none.

 Build and tag the image using the regular `docker build` command

 Once the images are built they need to be checked in to a container repository; for now I have checked them into my personal Dockerhub account and the manifest files for the CronJobs pull the images from there, but AWS' own repository ECR is probably the best place for them.

-Unfortunately AWS ECR vulnerability scanning suggests that the finished container includes a high risk vulnerability related to SQLite.
-This needs investigating and is next on my list; if it is part of an essential Python package there’s not a lot that can be done though except document it.

 ### Deploying the images as Kubernetes CronJobs